apache/nifi-site/src/pages/markdown/minifi/minifi-toolkit.md

       Valid commands include:
       transform: Transform template xml into MiNiFi config YAML
       validate: Validate config YAML

+Note: Currently MiNiFi does not support external Input Ports or Output Ports.
+Any templates that contain these will fail transformation.

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org